» Go to news main

 It’s beautiful to look at and fun to play in, but snow removal and clean up can wreak havoc on your body if not done properly.
 Occupational therapists Karen Jodrey and Karen Landry, can explain how to protect yourself when you remove snow from your driveway, walkway and/or deck.
 They can also provide tips on how to clear ice and snow in a manner that will help prevent injury.

-Healthy through the holidays and the duration of the global pandemic
+Healthy through the holidays

-During the happiest of holiday seasons, we often find ourselves indulging, and sometimes over-indulging on delicious baked goods, cheese, dips, sugary drinks and so much more – but what happens when the holiday season coincides with a global pandemic?
+During the happiest of holiday seasons, we often find ourselves indulging, and sometimes over-indulging on delicious baked goods, cheese, dips, sugary drinks and so much more – but what happens when the holiday season coincides with an ongoing global pandemic?
 Are we apt to indulge a little more than usual?
 Dr. Sara Kirk professor in Dalhousie’s School of Health and Human Performance can discuss what leads us to make the food choices that we do, and also provide tips on how to maintain healthy nutritional habits during this festive yet stressful time.